aroemers/rmap/README.md

 ### The API

 This library defines one macro, called `rmap`.
 It takes two arguments: a symbol which can be used to access the recursive map from within the value expressions, and the map itself.
 It closes over locals and arbritary keys can be used.
 An immutable object of type `RMap` is returned, which implements `IPersistentMap`, `IPersistentCollection`, and `IFn`.
-This means it can be used with the most of the core functions, as a function itself (taking one or two arguments), with keyword lookups, and all functions using `seq`s, such as `into` and `keys`.
+This means it can be used with the most of the core functions, as a function itself (taking one or two arguments), and with keyword lookups.

-The API also contains one function, called `seq-evalled`, giving a seq of realized entries (in order of realization).
+The API also contains one function, called `seq-evalled`, giving a sequence of realized entries only (in order of realization).
 See the info on `seq` in the section "Core functions on the recursive map" for more on this.

-For example:
+An example showing some of its usage:

 ```clojure
 (let [v 100